AverageMarcus/blog/src/posts/2021-09-01-migrating-from-docker-to-podman.md

 The other, more perminant option is to add `rootless_networking = "cni"` under the `[containers]` section of your `~/.config/containers/containers.conf` file.

-To follow the progress of this bug, please refer to the [issue](https://github.com/containers/podman/issues/11396).
+To follow the progress of this bug, please refer to the [issue](https://github.com/containers/podman/issues/11396). **UPDATE**: This has now been merged and is expected to be released in v3.3.2 in the next few days or so.

 ## short-name resolution